jnwillits/stock-tradingbot/README.md

 xxxxx

 ```
-3. Use a scheduler, such as MicroSoft Scheduler to run bot.ext daily.
+3. Use a scheduler, such as Microsoft Scheduler, to run bot.exe daily.